petercorke/arduIO/README.md

 ### Input and output tables

-In most applications only a subset of available devices are required.
+In most applications only a subset of available devices are used.
 ArduIO uses the concept of an:

 *  **input table**, a list on the server of all the devices to be read at each sample time.
 When the server reads the sensors it sends a delimited string with the values in the order they were added to the input table.
 *  **output table**, a list on the server of all the devices to be written at each sample time.
 When the server writes the sensors it parses a delimited string with the values in the order they were added to the output table.